- Status: Vulnerable

 Bear Trust International

-Bear Trust International is an American organisation which works to protect different bear species around the world and their habitats through education, research, management and habitat conservation.
+Bear Trust International is an American organization that works to protect different bear species around the world and their habitats through education, research, management and habitat conservation.

 Hauser Bears is a UK based charity with a mission to change peoples attitudes towards bears.
 Their main work revolves around research and education to ensure a future for all bear species.